roye10/ShapleyLorenz/README.md

 pip install shapley_lz
 ```

-N.B. there is also a [multiprocessing version](Code/shapley_lz_multiproc), using Python's inbuilt multiprocessing module, thus making use of all cpu cores, allowing faster runtime.
+N.B. there is also a [multiprocessing version](Code/shapley_lz_multiproc), using Python's inbuilt multiprocessing module, thus making use of all cpu cores, allowing faster runtime within the Code folder linked above.

 ## Summary